matrix-org/matrix-spec-proposals/specification/10_client_server_api.rst

 ``session id`` is the ID of the session given by the home server.

 This MUST return an HTML page which can perform this authentication stage.
-This page must attempt to call the Javascript function ``window.onAuthDone`` when the authentication has been completed.
+This page must attempt to call the JavaScript function ``window.onAuthDone`` when the authentication has been completed.

 Pagination